-Although impacts on the Special Landscape Qualities, landscape character and perceptual qualities of the National Park would not be addressed by the option 2, any effects would be addressed by section 5.2 Landscape integration and Special Landscape Qualities of the draft Strategy.
+Although impacts on the Special Landscape Qualities, landscape character and perceptual qualities of the National Park would not be addressed by the option 2, any effects would be addressed by the

+Landscape integration and Special Landscape Qualities section of the Strategy.
 However, as this approach would not direct proposals to Gardens and Designed Landscapes that would benefit from native woodland creation, Mixed Impacts on Landscape are predicted from this option.

 Whilst classifying all designated sites as sensitive will protect those classified for their geodiversity interest, this doesn't take account of un-notified GCR sites and potential impacts on peatland outwith designated sites.
-However, impacts on peatland and 'un-notified GCR sites' would be addressed by sections 5.3.9 Water and Soil Management, 5.3.5 Peatland, and 5.3.2 Geological Conservation Review Sites of the draft Strategy.
+However, impacts on peatland and 'un-notified GCR sites' would be addressed by the Water and Soil Management, Peatland, and Geological Conservation Review Sites sections of the Strategy.
 No Significant Effects on Soil & Geology are predicted as a result.